Invest Here

 Paul Smith, BioAscent

-Served by the three major motorways in Scotland
+Served by three major motorways in Scotland

 Rail links to Glasgow, Edinburgh and the rest of the UK